 Related: How to update WordPress URLs from HTTP to HTTPS

-Run the remaining wp commands from the directory that contains /wp-config.php/.
+Run the wp commands from the directory that contains wp-config.php.
 On subdirectory installs, home and siteurl can differ by design.

-Make the TTL change far enough in advance for the shorter cache lifetime to take effect before the final switch.
-Keeping the old TTL right up to cutover can leave visitors pinned to the old host after the new site is already live.
+Make the TTL change far enough in advance for the old cache lifetime to drain before the final switch.
+Keeping the old TTL until cutover can leave visitors pinned to the old host after the new site is ready.

 Keep the old host read-only from this point forward.
 Do not disable maintenance mode on the source site unless the migration is intentionally rolled back.